EconPapers

 The Impact of Immigration on the Structure of Male Wages: Theory and Evidence from Britain

-No 2352, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 2352, IZA Discussion Papers from Institute of Labor Economics (IZA)

-Abstract: the wages of native-born workers in the UK have failed to find any significant effect.
+Abstract: Immigration to the UK has risen over time.
+Existing studies of the impact of immigration on the wages of native-born workers in the UK have failed to find any significant effect.
 This is something of a puzzle since Card and Lemieux, (2001) have shown that changes in the relative supply of educated natives do seem to have measurable effects on the wage structure.
 This paper offers a resolution of this puzzle – natives and immigrants are imperfect substitutes, so that an increase in immigration reduces the wages of immigrants relative to natives.
 We show this using a pooled time series of British cross-sectional micro data of observations on male wages and employment from the mid-1970s to the mid-2000s.
 This lack of substitution also means that there is little discernable effect of increased immigration on the wages of native-born workers, but that the only sizeable effect of increased immigration is on the wages of those immigrants who are already here.

-Keywords: wages; wage inequality; immigration (search for similar items in EconPapers)
+Keywords: immigration; wage inequality; wages (search for similar items in EconPapers)

 JEL-codes: J6 (search for similar items in EconPapers)